Librity/gympoint_full_stack/README.md

 ## 🚀 About the challenge

-This is my submission for the Bootcamp's final challenge: a full-stack application that lets administrators manage daily gym functions and lets students post questions about workouts and healthy habits.
+This is my submission for the Bootcamp's final challenge: a full-stack application that lets administrators manage daily gym functions, and lets students post questions about workouts and healthy habits.

 I put a lot of hard work in this entire process, even lost a girlfriend.
 I hope ya'll like my work and see the passion behind each line of code.
-It's been crazy these last few months.
-I'm stocked this is finally done.
+It's been crazy these last few months, and I'm stocked this is finally done.

+## Technologies

+#### Back-end

+- NodeJS
+- Express
+- Sequelize
+- PostgresSQL
+- bcrypt
+- JWT
+- date-fns
+- Yup
+- HandleBars

+#### Front-ends

+- ReactJS & ReactNative
+- Axios
+- Redux & Saga
+- Immer
+- date-fns
+- Styled Components & Polished
+- Yup
+- Rocketseat Unform
+- PropTypes
+- MaterialUI Modals

-### Cloning the repo
+## Cloning the repo

 Since I used git submodules, a normal clone won't do the trick.
 Git submodules allow us to easily link repos so that we: